RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/constraint_generator_SegmentedAtomPairConstraintGenerator_complex_type.md

 ```

 -   **native**: Restrain to native distance?
 -   **residue_selector**: (REQUIRED) Selector specifying residues to be constrained.
-When not provided, all residues are selected
+When not provided, all residues are selected The name of a previously declared residue selector or a logical expression of AND, NOT (!), OR, parentheses, and the names of previously declared residue selectors.
+Any capitalization of AND, NOT, and OR is accepted.
+An exclamation mark can be used instead of NOT.
+Boolean operators have their traditional priorities: NOT then AND then OR.
+For example, if selectors s1, s2, and s3 have been declared, you could write: 's1 or s2 and not s3' which would select a particular residue if that residue were selected by s1 or if it were selected by s2 but not by s3.

 Subtag **Inner**: